iopsystems/to_js/README.md

 }
 ```

-Alternatively, to hand the responsibility for lifetime management over to JavaScript, use the functions `alloc` and `dealloc`.
+Alternatively, to hand the responsibility for lifetime management over to JavaScript, use the provided functions `alloc` and `dealloc`.

 <details>
     <summary>Here's a real-world example that defines an [H2 histogram](https://h2histogram.org) type whose lifetype is managed by JavaScript.</summary>